csstools/postcss-preset-env/README.md

 ### stage

-The `stage` option determines which CSS features to polyfill, based upon their stability in the process of becoming implemented web standards (See also https://cssdb.org/#staging-process).
+The `stage` option determines which CSS features to polyfill, based upon their stability in the process of becoming implemented web standards.
+In a nutshell, stage 0 is very experimental, stage 4 is stable and considered to be a standard (See also https://cssdb.org/#staging-process).

 ```js
 postcssPresetEnv({